juancolacelli/juancolacelli.com/content/about/index.md

 ### Contact

-If you are interested on getting in touch with me, you can contant me on: [Linkedin](https://linkedin.com/in/juancolacelli), [itch.io](https://juancolacelli.itch.io), [Gitlab](https://gitlab.com/juancolacelli) or [Github](https://github.com/juancolacelli).

-Or if you want to email me, feel free to do it at: (my name) at (my last name) dot com.
+If you want to email me, feel free to do it at: (my name) at (my last name) dot com.